-The Smart Card slot is on the side of the computer.
-The Windows hotinstall feature allows you to insert a Smart Card while the computer is turned on.
+Some models are equipped with a Smart Card slot on the right side of the computer.
+The Windows hot-install feature allows you to insert a Smart Card while the computer is turned on.

 To insert a Smart Card, do the following: